Student Life In London – A Guide To Hoxton

 Shoreditch Town Hall

 An independent arts and events venue, Shoreditch Town Hall is a Grade II Listed Building.
-It was originally the civic centre for the local area before becoming an arts space in 2004.
-The building features a wide-range of special architectural touches and is a beautiful home to an array of cultural activities.
-Used for film production, dance and theatre performances, corporate events, exhibitions and private events the venue has a rich programme for all to enjoy.
+It was initially the civic centre for the local area before becoming an arts space in 2004.
+The building features a wide range of special architectural touches and is a beautiful home to various cultural activities.
+Used for film production, dance and theatre performances, corporate events, exhibitions and private events, the venue has a rich programme for all to enjoy.

 Location: 380 Old Street, London, EC1V 9LT